 - Average Price = $2.53/gal

-When deciding which fuel cards fit your business best, it’s important to closely scrutinize rebates, discounts and fees.
-It’s easy to get stuck comparing rebates and discounts against each other without evaluating the other possible costs of the fuel card program.
+When deciding which discount fuel card fit your business best, it’s important to closely scrutinize rebates, discounts and fees.
+It’s easy to get stuck comparing rebates and discounts against each other without evaluating the other possible costs of the program.
 Pay close attention to the ultimate price per gallon – total invoice amount divided by total gallons – and keep an eye out for hidden fees.